Richland County Bailey Bill

 To be eligible for the special tax assessment, a historic property owner must apply for Preliminary Certification prior to beginning work

 .
 The application includes documentation of fair market value, historic designation, and a thorough description of the rehabilitation planned.
 Once the Preliminary Certification is approved, work may begin and must be completed within two (2) years.
-Upon completion of the project, the owner submits a Final Certification form, invoices to document qualified expenditures, and pays a fee ($153.15 for owner-occupied or $306.30 for income-producing).
+Upon completion of the project, the owner submits a Final Certification form, invoices to document qualified expenditures, and pays a fee (listed in the Final Certification form).
 The work will be inspected and if approved, County officials will be notified that the property has been duly certified and is eligible for the special tax assessment established at the time the preliminary certification was made.

 Historic Building Eligibility Application